 These conditioners pretty much use the same principle as other conditioners which involves sucking up hot, humid air from the room and replacing it will cooler air.
 The methodology is what changes a little bit.
-S
+So

 The Portable AC system is however faced by one major drawback, especially if your house is considerably large.
 The air cooled in one room creates a pressure difference with other rooms leading to warm air from the other rooms flowing back into the cooled room.
 It ends up overworking the system or not efficiently cooling down a room.
 To minimize this effect, try and close doors leading to other rooms while working on one room.

 Portable air conditioners may not be the best choice of cooling options for some individuals.
-On the other hand, some situations warrant the use of a portable air conditioner as opposed to other means.
+On the other hand, some situations warrant the use of a top portable air conditioner as opposed to other means.
 So, if you fall in any of these categories, a portable conditioner may be the best choice for you.

 Most rental houses or apartments (especially the small ones) do not come with cooling systems or ductwork installed.
 If you are renting, it is quite hard to install ducts in your apartment not only because of the cost but also due to the temporary nature of your accommodation.
 In this case, a portable air conditioner is a great and affordable way to stay cool during the hot seasons.

 As said earlier, central air conditioners are pretty expensive in installing as well as maintaining.
-While you prepare yourself for the installation of the central system or any other cooling option, a portable air conditioner may come in handy.
+While you prepare yourself for the installation of the central system or any other cooling option, a best rated portable air conditioner may come in handy.

 Small apartment owners.

 Some apartments especially those comprising of a single room are too small to allow central conditioner options and too big for a fan.
 In this case, a portable conditioner will be a great accessory to have.
 The same applies to cabins and cottages.